TechieSDET/Write_Read_QR_Code_From_Image/README.md

 # How to read QR Code or Barcode from Images

-<h3>Basic Understanding of QR Code or Barcode</h3>
+<h3>Basic Understanding of QR Code/Barcode</h3>
 <p> Curious on knowing how Android Apps scan the Barcodes or QR codes from the camera?

 The android apps designed to scan 1D & 2D barcodes on a high level convert the data the camera into image bytes to the below library, which in-turn return the data embedded within the bar codes.

-Reading Barcodes / QR codes from images seems to be difficult & using the below open source libraries(ZXing - Zebra Crossing) provided by Google will make it simple for any application to include this functionality.
+Reading Barcodes/QR codes from images seems to be difficult & using the below open source libraries(ZXing - Zebra Crossing) provided by Google will make it simple for any application to include this functionality.

 Below code are example for unit testing.